 Q&As for Required Ready by Five Trainings

-Q: Who should attend trainings?
+Q: Who should attend training?

-A: All direct professional staff and supervisors funded by the Ready by Five Millage at .5FTE or higher.
+All direct professional staff and supervisors funded by the Ready by Five Millage at .5 FTE or higher.
+Direct professional staff are defined in each service partner’s contract under the budget section.

 Q: How do I know who counts as a Ready by Five-funded professional?